Mushfiqur Rahim: Disciplinary issues

-Mushfiqur Rahim was criticized for trying to hit his teammate, Nasum Ahmed, following an incident in the eliminator of the Bangabandhu T20 Cup where both of them were going for the same catch and barely avoided a collision the catch being taken by Mushfiqur.
-Mushfiqur, the captain of Beximco Dhaka, was visibly annoyed with his teammate and threatened to throw a punch at him.
-The video capturing the incident had gone viral on Twitter.
-Mushfiqur Rahim apologized to his teammate and the BCB fined him 25% of his match fees and issued one demerit point for the incident.
+Rahim was criticized for trying to hit his teammate, Nasum Ahmed, following an incident in the eliminator of the Bangabandhu T20 Cup where both of them were going for the same catch and barely avoided a collision the catch being taken by Rahim.
+Rahim, the captain of Beximco Dhaka, was visibly annoyed with his teammate and threatened to throw a punch at him.
+Rahim apologized to his teammate and the BCB fined him 25% of his match fees and issued one demerit point for the incident.